Somendratripathi/edav_hnt_nm_sdt/README.md

 ### 1.1 Motivation

-Grades are obviously one of biggest concern during student lives.
-To make the most of our lives at Columbia DSI, we wanted to analyze what factors are associated with better grades.
+Grades are primary indicators of a student's academic performance.
+While there may not be a correlation between grades and a student's intelligence, there are definitely multiple external factors which contribute to a student's grade.
+We wanted to analyze the effect of multiple factors like parents' education, alcohol consumption, free time, etc. on a student’s grades.

 ### 1.2 Questions which we are interested in studying